Joshy: Plot

 The next day Eric invites several prostitutes, one for each of them, but the party is interrupted by the arrival of Rachel's parents who are there to confront Josh.
 The parents ask for details of the events leading up to Rachel's death, accusing Josh of hiding his guilt by colluding with the police.
-They show Josh pictures of the guys with the stripper from the previous night, as the “stalker” was hired to spy on them, and inform him that a second autopsy report found that the cause Rachel's death, suicide, was inconclusive.
-Josh, in a fit of rage, tears the bag they brought with them only to find out a wire inside it, implying that they were there to get him to confess to the murder of their daughter.
+They show Josh photos of the men with the stripper from the previous night—revealing that the “stalker” had been hired to spy on them—and inform him that a second autopsy report found Rachel’s supposed suicide to be inconclusive.
+Josh, in a fit of rage, tears the bag they brought with them only to find a wire inside it, implying that they were there to get him to confess to the murder of their daughter.
 Josh asks them to leave and goes to his friends and opens up.
 They console him, and the group decides to finally play the board game Adam wanted to play since the beginning.

 The group spends the last night of the weekend playing the "very complex board game" and is joined by Jodi.
 After the game, Jodi gets up to leave so Ari walks her to the door and kisses her.
 Jodi realizes that Ari is a married man, ends their embrace abruptly and walks out.
 The next morning the group bids farewell to each other and decides to meet again some time soon.
 Josh and Ari are the last to leave.
-The movie ends with Josh wanting to say something to Ari, but hesitates and Ari drives away.
+The film ends with Josh on the verge of saying something to Ari, only to hesitate as Ari drives away.